Nekroze/codeforthought/glossary.rst

       A computer program that executes, i.e. performs, instructions written in a programming language.
 An interpreter generally uses one of the following strategies for program execution:
       1. parse the source code and perform its behavior directly
       2. translate source code into some efficient intermediate representation and immediately execute this
-        3. explicitly execute stored precompiled code[1] made by a compiler which is part of the interpreter system
+      3. explicitly execute stored precompiled code made by a compiler which is part of the interpreter system

       While generally these are used on text files containing source code many interpreters feature a :term:`REPL`.